Art Lit Training Dates

 What is required to be a volunteer?

 Enthusiasm for art and willingness to share your enthusiasm to the students.
 You DO NOT need to have an art or art history background in order to volunteer.
-All volunteers will gather before each new artist, once a month, except for December, to receive training.
+Once a month, all volunteers will receive training before presenting each new artist, except for December and March .

 Aside from volunteering in the classroom, are there other ways to help with the Program?